plan-research/project-minimization/docs/OverallArchitecture.md

             SnapshotManager->>-MinimizationAlgorithm: Non-modified project
         end

-        MinimizationAlgorithm->>-StageExecutionService: Minimized project
+        MinimizationAlgorithm->>-MinimizationStage: Minimized project

         destroy MinimizationAlgorithm
-        StageExecutionService-xMinimizationAlgorithm: Release algorithm
+        MinimizationStage-xMinimizationAlgorithm: Release algorithm

-        StageExecutionService->>-ProjectMinimizationService: Minimized project
+        MinimizationStage->>-ProjectMinimizationService: Minimized project
     end
     ProjectMinimizationService->>User: Minimized Project
 ```

-The minimization process consists of several stages.
+The minimization process consists of several stages, where each stage represents some minimization algorithm.
-For instance, stage can be file-level minimization, function-level minimization or even program slicing.

-At each stage, some minimization algorithm is used to minimize the project somehow.
 Any algorithm can try to apply some changes to the project using SnapshotManager,
 which can roll back any changes if they violate the target compilation error.